What browsers might LibKey Nomad work on and which are not officially supported by Third Iron?

-- The LibKey Nomad scripts within the extension only execute on supported publisher pages and on a few select domains such as PubMed, Wikipedia and Google Scholar in order to perform unique enhancements to each site.
+- The LibKey Nomad scripts within the extension only execute on supported publisher pages and on a few select domains such as PubMed and Wikipedia in order to deliver unique enhancements to each site.

-- We do not attempt to cache user credentials for the SSO, proxy servers, etc. Remote access is continuing to be governed by the existing remote authentication in service at your institution.
+- We do not cache user credentials for the SSO, proxy servers, etc. Remote access is governed solely by the existing remote authentication system at your institution.
 LibKey Nomad only forwards to those services and they then otherwise function as normal.

-- All analysis by the LibKey Nomad scripts that occurs in the browser is used to located the unique identifier (DOI or PMID) for the article in question and then to send it to our LibKey API service which returns all necessary linking information to forward the user to the content in question, via your existing authentication routes.
+- LibKey Nomad runs scripts in the browser that looks for unique article identifiers (DOI or PMID) for the article, sends the identifier information to our LibKey API service.
+The API returns linking information to forward the user to the article of interest via your existing authentication routes.
 The Nomad browser extension handles all token requesting/issuing to provide authentication to this endpoint.

 - LibKey Nomad is CORB compliant (More information on CORB).